The Complete Guide to Mind Mapping Basics

 Why it hurts: Long strings of text make the map hard to scan and break the visual simplicity that defines an effective mind map.

 Quick fix: Trim every branch to a single keyword or tight phrase.
-If more detail is needed, store it in a note or use Copilot Chat in MindMap AI to summarise the idea concisely.
+If more detail is needed, store it in a note.
 This keeps your branches clean and aligned with the mind map definition.

 8.2 Sprouting Too Many Main Branches